Mastering the Replace Command in Word

 5. Click “Replace All.”

-Using Wildcards in Replace Command
+Using Wildcards in the Replace Command

 Wildcards can substitute for specific characters or sequences in your Find and Replace searches.
 They make it easy to search for patterns rather than particular text.